MegApril/dv-physical-and-nonphysical-injuries/README.md

 - Naive Bayes classification for determining text based keywords from case studies/police reports to understand what 'None' and 'Apparent Minor Injury' may refer to in police reports.
 - Merge in demographic data (age, gender, race, socio-economic status).
 - Urban vs Rural Differences: future versions should explore per capita normalization to better account for population differences between rural and urban areas.

+## Contact Info
+If you have thoughts, suggestions or feedback for a newbie please reach out to me at megghinton@gmail.com.
+This is my first project after many, many attempts and I welcome feedback if there is anything incorrect or just odd in general.